You can easily transform your Raspberry Pi into an awesome little retro-gaming machine.

 Reconfigure controller

-buttons are not working, got to:
+Now if the start and select buttons are not working, got to:

 Configuration / Tools > emulationstation > Clear/Reset Emulation Station input configuration